cube3power/atsd/administration/migration/reporter.md

 * Open **Hosts > All Hosts**, expand the **Roles**.

-  * Verify that ResourceManager, NodeManagers and HistoryServer services are running on the cluster.
+  * Verify that ResourceManager, NodeManagers, and HistoryServer services are running on the cluster.

 * Open **Clusters > Cluster > YARN (MR2 Included) > Configuration**.